kadoshms/ionic2-autocomplete/README.md

 ### Future Plans ###

-* Create demo page
-    * Simple function
-    * Service and component
+* Add max and minimum options (for multi)
-    * Angular Form
-    * Custom Template
+* Add Custom Template demo

-* Fix gulp (Scss does not always transfer, soft fail)
+* Update for Ionic 5
+* Update for Angular 8

 ## FAQ ##